usepolvo/usepolvo-docs/src/guide/core-concepts/unified-api.md

 ## How It Works

-usepolvo abstracts away the differences between various APIs, presenting a uniform interface for common operations.
+polvo abstracts away the differences between various APIs, presenting a uniform interface for common operations.
 For example, whether you're working with Stripe, HubSpot, or any other supported service, you'll use similar methods for operations like creating, reading, updating, or deleting resources.

 ## Example

-Here's how you might interact with different services using usepolvo's unified interface:
+Here's how you might interact with different services using polvo's unified interface:

 ```python
 from usepolvo.stripe import StripeClient